Lara Yule Singh

 Heartful yet mysterious lyrics, invite the listener to come out and play, to discover and explore inner territory like new planets; magical places we've had glimpses of and long to see more of.
 Not everything here is as it seems; warm, visceral, thoughtful, and adventurous, but with unflinchingly honest observations about herself and the world around her.
-Musically, Lara is "bright, sunny, and quirky" (Sandra Sperounes - Edmonton Journal), but is now spreading her proverbial wings to include a full span of folk, avante-grade, old school cinema, touches of musical theatre, and the round, dark spiciness of blues/rock.
+Musically, Lara is "bright, sunny, and quirky" (Sandra Sperounes - Edmonton Journal), but is now spreading her proverbial wings to include a full span of folk, avante-garde, old school cinema, touches of musical theatre, and blues/rock.

 Since her first solo performance in May of 2005, Lara has been honing her craft.
 Having played 100s of shows across Canada, she has developed into a sensitive, articulate performer.
 Lara has performed at many festivals, including Fred Eaglesmith's Southern Ontario Picnic, South Country Fair, North Country Fair, Night of Artists, Homefest, Pembina River Nights, and The Works.
 She has opened for Gaye Delorme, shared stage and tour van, with friend and fellow singer/songwriter, Alexia Melnychuk, and been featured on CBC Radio, CKUA Radio, Breakfast Television, and in Alternative Trends Magazine, to name a few.